RedHatOfficial/ocp4-vsphere-upi-automation/README.md

-# OCP4 on VMware vSphere Automation
+# OCP4 UPI on VMware vSphere Automation

 The goal of this repo is to make deploying and redeploying a new Openshift v4 cluster a snap.
 The document looks long but after you have used it till end once, you will appreciate how quickly VMs come up in vCenter for you to start working with.